REGIONAL I-CORPS PROGRAMS

 Based on the National I-Corps Teams program and curriculum, our Regional I-Corps Cohorts are open to university researchers and community teams building technology startups.
 In true I-Corps form, our regional cohorts combine instructor lectures with out of class learning.
 Teams will discover a business model by getting "out of the lab" and into the world to interview people.
 These short-form three-to-four-week programs teach evidence-based entrepreneurship principles and provide accountability to teams that need to know their customers and target markets intimately.
 Teams that excel may become eligible to apply to the National I-Corps Teams program that comes with a $50,000 award to conduct customer discovery interviews.

 What to Expect

-Participants will need to commit at least 20 hours of time in addition to the opening and closing workshops for this program to be successful.
+Participants need to commit at least 20 hours of time in addition to the opening and closing workshops for this program to be successful.

 The NSF I-Corps Teams program has been a real-world, hands-on, immersive learning experience in how to transform innovations into successful products and services.
 It has been an excellent experience for me as a mentor to help my team get through the demanding “get out of the building” and undergo customer discovery to test their technology concept’s hypothesized product-market fit and commercial viability.
 I-Corp has been great for me because it has allowed me to look at innovation and technology from the perspective of the market.
 And it has been my pleasure to help my team to translate their technology through customer discovery into what the market wants as supposed to building on biases and assumptions.